Ingredient Profile

 Summary

-Ritsner et al. (2011) demonstrated that L-Theanine supplementation reduced Positive and Negative Syndrome Scale (PANSS) anxiety scores by 15% in 60 schizophrenia patients after 8 weeks, significantly outperforming the placebo, consistent with research into anxiolytic effects and supporting Confidence and Purpose.
+Ritsner et al. (2011) reported that L-Theanine supplementation was associated with a 15% reduction in PANSS anxiety scores in 60 schizophrenia patients after 8 weeks, outperforming the placebo group.

 Study Details